bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/ode/tutorialsODE.md

 \dot{u}=U E(1-u)-\tau_{F}^{-1}(u-U)
 \end{array}\right.$$

+We use this model as a mean to introduce the basics of `BifurcationKit.jl`, namely the continuation of equilibria and periodic orbits (with the different methods).

-The model is interesting because the branch of periodic solutions converges to an homoclinic orbit which is challenging to compute with our methods.
+The model is interesting on its own because the branch of periodic solutions converges to an homoclinic orbit which can be challenging to compute.
 We provide three different ways to compute these periodic orbits and highlight their pro / cons.

 It is easy to encode the ODE as follows

 ```@example TUTODE
-using Revise, ForwardDiff, Parameters, Plots, LinearAlgebra
+using Revise, Parameters, Plots
 using BifurcationKit
 const BK = BifurcationKit

-# sup norm
-norminf(x) = norm(x, Inf)

 # vector field
-function TMvf!(dz, z, p, t)
+function TMvf!(dz, z, p, t = 0)
 	@unpack J, α, E0, τ, τD, τF, U0 = p
 	E, x, u = z
 	SS0 = J * u * x * E + E0